alexmickelson-2025/raft-CarlosBlanco1/README.md

 ## Log Replication Test Scenarios

-1. Given a client makes a request to the leader
-When the leader receives the request
-Then the leader should append the command inside the request to its log
+1. Given a leader has appended an entry to its log and replicated to majority of servers When the leader goes to commit it, but breaks down Then the new leader should not overwrite the old uncommited entry

-2. Given the leader has appended a command to its log When its done
+2. Given the leader has appended a new entry to its log When the operation has been completed
 Then it should send AppendEntriesRPCs with the new entry in parallel to the other nodes

 3. Given the leader has sent an AppendEntriesRPC with a new log entry to the other nodes